-- Children’s Cerebral Palsy Movement (CCPM) is a part of a groundbreaking, community, multi-disciplinary, collaboration with the University of CA, Irvine’s Pediatric Exercise and Genomics Research Center, UCI’s Dance Department, and key orthopedic surgeons at CHOC Children’s Hospital of Orange County.
+- Children’s Cerebral Palsy Movement (CCPM) took part in a groundbreaking, community, multi-disciplinary, collaboration with the University of CA, Irvine’s Pediatric Exercise and Genomics Research Center, UCI’s Dance Department, and key orthopedic surgeons at CHOC Children’s Hospital of Orange County.

 - More projects are planned to build on this one.
-We believe the work we are doing will lead to far reaching changes in the way clinicians and communities treat people with CP throughout their lifespans.
+We believe the work we have done will lead to far reaching changes in the way clinicians and communities treat people with CP throughout their lifespans.

 - Recent research shows that engaging in a highly motivating activity, with rigor and repetition, causes neurological changes (aka neuroplasticity) that enable subjects to acquire new function and compensate for impairments.